If you’re a retail marketer, chances are you’re thinking about types of loyalty programs.

 This allows members to move up and down without exiting the program completely.

 If you’re simply trying to get as many consumers to sign up for your loyalty program as possible, then a traditional free program might be the best fit.
-These types of programs don’t have many barriers to entry, but they’re universal and by nature don’t do a good job at differentiating your brand.
+These types of programs don’t have many barriers to entry, but by nature don’t do a good job at differentiating your brand on their own.

 One thing is for sure with any type of loyalty program: It’s not going to be successful unless the customer is at the center of it.